 - All went well and I was informed that I was selected.

-- Yes, an audit article gets paid well in BDO but that would also mean working late hours, doing monotonous vouching activities for months, etc. But the icing on the cake is the fancy off sites, the various infrastructure facilities, the grooming, and learning that one experiences at such a young age, makes it all worth it.
+Stipend.
+An article assistant gets paid well in BDO but that would also mean working late hours, doing monotonous vouching activities for months, etc. But the icing on the cake is the fancy off-sites, the various infrastructure facilities, the grooming, and learning that one experiences at such a young age, makes it all worth it.

-- I am very thankful to BDO for teaching me the way corporate sector works.
+I am very thankful to BDO for teaching me the way the corporate sector works.

 So from my experience, my advice to all: